Xray-App/xray-zephyr-migration/README.md

 Once done, you should see the message `Excellent, your Xray Zephyr Docker is now configured!`.

-Next, check the [Xray config](./config/xray/xray-config.yml) and [Zephyr Scale config](./config/zephyr/zephyr-config.yml) files for the updated settings.
+Next, check the Xray config at `./config/xray/xray-config.yml` and Zephyr Scale config at `./config/zephyr/zephyr-config.yml` for the updated settings.
 You can modify these files directly to make any needed changes.

 For an in-depth explanation of the settings within the configuration files, refer to the [Xray](./Docs/xray-configuration.md) and [Zephyr Scale](./Docs/zephyr-configuration.md) configuration documentation.